 AUBURN, Ala.
-(WTVM) - The Auburn community is mourning after Rod Bramblett, the voice of the Auburn Tigers, and his wife, Paula Bramblett, were killed in a vehicle accident on Saturday night.
+(WTVM) - The Auburn community is mourning the loss of one of their own.
+Rod Bramblett, the voice of the Auburn Tigers, and his wife, Paula Bramblett, were killed in a vehicle accident on Saturday night.

-On Saturday at approximately 6:00 p.m., Auburn Police, Fire, and paramedics responded to a motor vehicle crash on Shug Jordan Pkwy at the intersection of West Samford Avenue.
+On Saturday at approximately 6:00 p.m., Auburn emergency services responded to a motor vehicle crash on Shug Jordan Parkway at the intersection of West Samford Avenue.

 Rod and Paula Bramblett, who were in the Highlander, were transported to East Alabama Medical Center.

 According to Lee County Coroner Bill Harris, 52-year-old Paula Bramblett died in the emergency room around 7:50 p.m.

 53-year-old Rod Bramblett was transported from East Alabama Medical Center to UAB Hospital in Birmingham and later passed away from injuries sustained in the accident.

 The 16-year-old driver of the Jeep, whose name hasn’t been released, was transported to East Alabama Medical Center.
 His injuries were not considered life-threatening.